 For decades, retirees have been told they should not withdraw more than 4% of their assets if they want to reduce the risk of running out of money during their golden years.

-Now, a new study says that rule might be too generous.
+Now, a recent study says that rule might be too generous.

 Financial services firm Morningstar says the new rule of thumb should be that retirees withdraw no more than 3.3% of their portfolios annually.
 Today’s low yields on bonds and high equity valuations mean “retirees are unlikely to receive returns that match those of the past,” Morningstar says.